İbrahim Halil Baran

-İbrahim Halil Baran (Kurmanji: Îbrahîm Xelîl Baran born 1981 in Tionek, Suruç) is a Kurdish poet, politician, writer and designer.
-He is the party chairman for Partiya Kurdistani (PAKURD).
+İbrahim Halil Baran (Kurmanji: Îbrahîm Xelîl Baran; born 1981) is a Kurdish poet, politician, writer and designer.
+He is founder and first party chairman for Partiya Kurdistani (PAKURD).

 Baran studied at Dicle University before receiving a master's degree at Bilkent University.
 He was then the editor of Yom Sanat magazine.
 In 2015, he wrote an article for Rudaw Media Network.

 Baran was placed in detention for 13 days by Turkish Authorities for disseminating the propaganda of a terrorist organization and insulting President Recep Tayyip Erdoğan in 2017.
-He was detained on Jan 11 and arrested on Jan 23, before being released on April 11 under due process.
+He was initially detained on January 11 and formally arrested on January 23, before being released on April 11 under due process.
 Baran claimed that he had been heavily tortured, and that 16 other people related to PAKURD (including his brother) were also in prison.
 The court ruled in his favour, ordering the government to pay him TL 20,000 ($2,790) in damages.